A signature coaching program is essential to establishing your brand and attracting clients. But where do you start?

 - And who is this ideal client that you’re targeting?

-Once you’ve identified your ideal client and their needs, it’s important to talk to them.
+Once you’ve identified your ideal client and their needs, you need to talk to them.
 This will help you better understand what they want to achieve through working with you.

 Ask them questions, listen to their answers, and take notes.
 This will give you valuable insights into what your coaching package should include.

-When you create a coaching program that’s specifically designed for your ideal client, you’ll be able to provide them with exactly what they need.
-This will increase their satisfaction with your coaching and lead to better results.
+When you create a coaching program that’s designed specifically for your ideal client, you’ll be able to provide them with exactly what they need.
+This will make them happier with your coaching and lead to better results.

 So, let’s dive into the three questions you need to answer to better understand your ideal client.